abtion/guidelines/career/ladder.md

 ### Level 1 - Associate Software Engineer
-As an Associate Software Engineer, you demonstrate an ability to complete work on a task-level in one or multiple apps, and not at least an eagerness to learn and grow.
+As an Associate Software Engineer, you demonstrate an ability to complete work on a task-level in one or multiple apps and not at least an eagerness to learn and grow.
 You deliver working and well-tested code persistently, and you can identify when to reach out to more senior developers for guidance.
 Your colleagues recognize you for your clear growth mindset and your consistent focus